 The National Survey of Student Engagement shows that student success is directly linked to student involvement.
 Survey results highlight that the more involved a student is, the higher their grades are and the more likely students are to re-enroll the following semester, which correlates directly to satisfaction and persistence.

-Higher levels of social engagement have a proven positive correlation with persisting in college while higher levels of academic engagement can even be detrimental to persistence.
+Higher levels of social co-curricular engagement have a proven positive correlation with persisting in college while higher levels of academic engagement can even be detrimental to persistence.
 It's all about balance.

 A Cal State Sacramento study found that students who were more involved on campus had higher rates of retention and graduation as well as higher GPAs overall.